HL7/terminology-fundamentals-ig/input/pagecontent/valuesetdefinition.md

             <td>This text is intended to act as a citation to work done elsewhere that is not part of the current stewarding process where the referenced source is in some way
 			a basis of the current Value Set Definition.</td>
             <td>This may refer to other Value Set Definitions, research articles, or other resources.
 This is not intended to document uses of the Value Set Definition,
-			for this, see Section 5.2.2.3.7 below.
+			for this, see the <a href="#use">Use</a>element below.
 For example, the identifier for a Value Set Definition that was cloned to begin the work on this
 			Value Set Definition, or a pointer to a published article that describes appropriate concepts.
 There may be multiple source references.</td>
             <td><a href="https://www.hl7.org/fhir/datatypes.html#string">string</a></td>
             <td>0..*</td>